FreyGeospatial/freygeospatial.github.io/_posts/2025-01-04-Style-Guides-and-Coding-Standards.md

 On a team though, it can be hard to enforce contributor IDE settings.
 A CI/CD rule to check that code is styled according to team guidelines is a necessary second-check.

-To check ONLY those files that have been modified against the `main branch`, first add this shell script to your .github folder under a "scripts" subdirectory:
+To check ONLY those files that have been modified against the `main` branch, first add this shell script to your .github folder under a "scripts" subdirectory:

 ```bash
 # echos modified python files, but excludes those deleted